 About Our Journey

 In 2009, Shepard Humphries took Don, a friend that had retired to Jackson Hole, out shooting in the government’s forest.
 Don had recently moved from Chicago after selling his company, and had a stack of inherited guns that he wanted to learn how to use.
-Knowing Shepard’s background in executive protection, security consultation and law enforcement SWAT, including promoting through the ranks from the Perimeter team to the Entry team, then the Sniper team where he rose to Team Leader, Don decided to ask for guidance.
+Knowing Shepard’s background in executive protection, security consultation and law enforcement SWAT, including promoting through the ranks from the Perimeter team to the Entry team to the Sniper team where he rose to Team Leader, Don decided to ask for guidance.
+Little did Shepard know this would lead to Consultation for Luxury Shooting Experience Business firms.

 After shooting for a couple hours, Don made a suggestion to Shepard, “You ought to start a business teaching city folks like me how to shoot.”
 Thus it began.